 All of the publishers we review must be open to submissions without an agent at some point in the year.
 It is not that we don't like agents, some are great, some are not.
 There are definitely pros and cons to having an agent, and we leave that decision up to you.

-Most of the publishing companies we review are open to agented submissions as well; a few are not.
-Also, a number of publishers-particularly in the science fiction genre-prefer that you do not have one.
+All of the publishing companies we review are open to agented submissions as well.
+Although a number of publishers-particularly in the science fiction genre-prefer that you do not have one.